 This is what those documents were referring to:

-But in order to see what she could really do, I needed to get her fitted to a ship.
+But in order to see what she could really do, I needed to get her installed in a ship.
 And for that, I was going to have to get a job.
 A job on board a ship.

 I pulled out my datapad and started looking for one on Crew Dock.
 Looking through the listings, I saw Weapons Officer.
 No. Executive Officer?
 No. Oh wait, Here's one...

-I got the job on the Blockade Runner.
+I got the job on the Blockade Runner - the Faint Memory of Nouvelle Rouvenor II.
 Before I started, I decided to procure a new identity from one of the many hundreds of people in Syndicate that can do that sort of thing.
 I decided on A.D.
 Parrot as I'd been using it as a password all that time and it did have a certain ring to it.
 A continuity.

 Anyway, my and ALLISON's new home was now a Viator.
 I never imagined I'd ever become a nomadic starship jockey, but there it was.
 A new job, another new life.